py-pdf/pypdf/docs/user/file-size.md

 ## Removing Sources

 Often times when deleting pages, the source will persist.
 This will reduce the page count, while marginally reducing the file size.
+Make sure to remove all refrences to objects inorder to remove the sources.
-This issue can arise with poor pdf formatting such as when all pages are linked to the same resource.
+- Issues can arise with poor pdf formatting such as when all pages are linked to the same resource, making dropping refrences useless since there is 1 source for all pages.
+- Cropping / (adjust viewboxes) is an innefective way of reducing filesize, as the source image will remain unchanged.